channel-automation/softphone-app/Softphone.Frontend/progress.md

 3. Make a test call using the dialer
 4. Verify that the call is routed through the correct Twilio account
 5. Test incoming calls by using the Twilio API to initiate a call to your Twilio number

+## Recent Fixes
+- Fixed issue with "Place Call" button not being enabled by:
+  1. Adding phone numbers to the agent_phone table
+  2. Adding phone numbers to the workspace_twilio_number table
+  3. Updating the TwiML App SID in the workspace table
+  4. Adding a hidden username field to the DialerPartial.cshtml file
+- Created documentation in fix_dialer_commands.md with all SQL commands needed to fix the issue
+- Updated lessons_learn.md with details about the dialer UI issue and its solution